What is customer intelligence?

 Customer intelligence helps teams identify accounts that match ICP criteria using firmographic, technographic, and intent data rather than guessing or buying generic lists.
 You can segment your total addressable market by company size, industry, technology stack, and buying signals to focus on accounts most likely to convert.

-Personalized Outreach at Scale
+Personalized outreach at scale

 Customer intelligence enables tailored messaging by surfacing context about accounts and contacts.
 Reps and marketers can personalize outreach based on industry, tech stack, and recent signals without spending hours on manual research.
 This means more relevant emails, better response rates, and higher conversion.